hpeyriere/hpeyriere.github.io/_pages/about.md

 I am interested in ocean and atmosphere dynamics, and would like to build as a graduate student an approach at the interface between theory and observations, using analytic models, field observations and idealized numerical modelling.

-Amongst others, potential topics which I would love to explore in more detail include atmospheric and oceanic turbulence, interactions between different scales, air-sea interactions, vorticity dynamics, tropical storms, atmospheric moist convection, interconnections with surface hydrology, climate change paleoclimates, and more!
+Amongst others, potential topics which I would love to explore in more detail include atmospheric and oceanic turbulence, interactions between different scales, air-sea interactions, vorticity dynamics, tropical storms, atmospheric moist convection, interconnections with surface hydrology, climate extremes, climate change and equilibria, paleoclimates, and more!
 I am generally passionate about any question I spend enough time focusing on.

 I am also fascinated by collective stories, myths and cosmologies, and the ways in which they shape our actions.